+5a.)
 SCHOOL COUNSELORS

 Students are encouraged to visit with the counselors for personal guidance and for information on grades, study help, testing programs, college and scholarships.
 The counselors are available to discuss home, school, or social concerns.

-Freshman/Sophomore Counselor- Mrs. Mandy Cooley

-Junior/Senior Counselor- Mrs. Janelle Oxford
+Freshman/Sophomore Counselor- Mrs. Mandy Cooley and Junior/Senior Counselor- Mrs. MaryAnn Kidwell i.)
+PLACEMENT TESTING: The use of strict guidelines and testing help assure the proper placement of students in math and English classes.
+Detailed information about these guidelines and testing may be obtained from the guidance department.